rolando-anton/fsm-scripts/README.md

 UUID: 42398B99-DAA1-148A-A9EE-8B75676C358D

 ```
-Next version will include a number of Super VMs ready, specially for setup a training environment, in the meantime you could use the following command:
+Next version will allow the creation of a set of Super VMs to deploy, especially for setup a training environment, in the meantime, you could use the following command:

 ```
 #!/bin/bash